WICG/attribution-reporting-api/EVENT.md

 The browser can place a limit on the number of a source site's unexpired source's unique `destination` sites.
-When an attribution source is registered for a site that is not already in the unexpired sources and a source site is at its limit, the browser will drop the new source.
+When an attribution source is registered for a site that is not already in the unexpired sources and a source site is at its limit, the browser will only count the most recent `destination` sites within this limit, including those registered with the new source.
+The browser will delete pending sources and reports associated with the `destination` sites that are no longer counted.

 The lower this value, the harder it is for a reporting origin to use the API to try and measure user browsing activity not associated with ads being shown.